-by Judi King
+Student Council members by Judi King

+Come to PHS and "Invest

+in Learning" - it's American

-Parent-teacher conferences ill be held tomorrow from 11 a.m. and 12-3:15 p.m.
-Stuent secretaries will be on and to greet parents.
+Education Week.
+Parent-teacher conferences will be held tomorrow from 9-11 a.m. and 12-3:15 p.m.
+Student secretaries will be on hand to greet parents.

-A special invitation is also extended to all the chizens of the community to visit the new industrial arts wing this same period.
+A special invitation is also extended to all the citizens of the community to visit the new industrial arts wing during this same period.